Important Information for Veteran Students

 VA Educational Benefits Agreement Form

-Contact the Military Resource Center to ensure your certification was submitted.
+Contact the Veterans Resource Center to ensure your certification was submitted.
 If it was submitted, you should call the VA at 1-888-442-4551.
 The VA representatives at this number can look up your file when you provide them with your VA claim number.
 They are able to verify or deny receipt of your certification as well as determine whether your payment has been processed.

 All adds, drops and withdrawals must be reported by the veteran in order to receive the applicable benefits correctly.
 Remember, the veteran will be held responsible for all overpayments.